 DSAT Drivers

-The system uses the same scoring model as CSAT Drivers but surfaces topics with sentiment below baseline.
+Highlights the top 6 DSAT (Dissatisfaction) topics that negatively impact customer satisfaction.
+It uses the same scoring model as CSAT Drivers, but displays topics with sentiment below the baseline.

-- Warning icons when data thresholds aren’t met.
+Visual indicators: Red sentiment badges and warning icons display when data thresholds aren’t met.

-Use to: Identify customer pain points, prioritize high-impact fixes, and track improvements after corrective actions.
+Use this to: Identify customer pain points, prioritize high-impact fixes, and track improvements after corrective actions.